Jamie Hyneman

-James Franklin Hyneman (/ˈhaɪnəmən/; born September 25, 1956) is an American special effects expert who was co-host of the television series MythBusters alongside Adam Savage, where he became known for his distinctive beret and walrus moustache.
+James Franklin Hyneman (/ˈhaɪnəmən/; born September 25, 1956) is an American special effects expert who was co-host of the television series MythBusters alongside Adam Savage, where he became known for his distinctive beret, rimless glasses and walrus moustache.
 He is also the owner of M5 Industries, the special effects workshop where MythBusters was filmed.

 He was an early competitor in Robot Wars, but his robot Blendo was deemed too dangerous for competition.
 He is the inventor of the Sentry, an unmanned firefighting robotic vehicle.
 He is also one of the designers of the aerial cable robotic camera system Wavecam used in sports and entertainment events.

-Early life
+Early life and education

-Hyneman was born James Franklin Hyneman in Marshall, Michigan to Franklin K. (1929–2016) and Betty Jo (née Calender; 1930–1972) Hyneman, and grew up on a farm in Columbus, Indiana.
+Hyneman was born James Franklin Hyneman in Marshall, Michigan, to Franklin K. (1929–2016) and Betty Jo (née Calender; 1930–1972) Hyneman, and grew up on a farm in Columbus, Indiana.
 He had one older sister named Susan (1954–2024).
 He said, "I was a problematic kid, to be sure.
 I left home when I was 14 and hitchhiked all over the country."
 As a child, Hyneman spent time at Indiana University, where his mother was a graduate librarian.
 At age fifteen, he owned a pet store in a shopping mall in Columbus.
 Hyneman graduated from Columbus North High School in 1974.

-Academic life

 In 1981, Hyneman earned a degree in Russian linguistics from Indiana University Bloomington.